 There you have it!

-This is by no means an exhaustive account of the home financing process—but it should get you thinking about how to prepare and what financing option might be right for you.
-Happy home buying!
+This is by no means an exhaustive account of the home buying and financing process—but it should get you thinking about how to prepare.
+And consider what financing options might be right for you.

 Article written by Laura